 A number of architects tinkered with the course down the years, including “The Squire” himself, Robert Trent Jones, Arthur Hills and Ron Garl, but the course was rejuvenated in 2009 by Ron Forse, an admirer and student of Dick Wilson's designs.
 Forse commented: “The project was drainage driven.
 The property was settling, while the water table was rising.
 Our goal was to make it drain better, but not change the character of the property.”

-Today’s thoroughly modernised Hole In The Wall has now received a new 8.5-acre lake, back tees have been installed to increase length (the course now measures almost 6,600 yards, extended from its previous 6,200-yard measurement) and additional bunkers have also been built.
+Today’s thoroughly modernised Hole In The Wall has a new 8.5-acre lake, back tees have been installed to increase length (the course now measures almost 6,600 yards, extended from its previous 6,200-yard measurement) and additional bunkers have also been installed.

 While still relatively short by today’s standards, the Hole In The Wall is now once again a members’ delight and fit for purpose in the modern era.